kemitchell/plain-website-terms-of-service/terms.md

 # Changes

-- The company last updated these terms on {{Last Updated}}, and may update these terms again.
+- The company last updated these terms on `Last Updated`, and may update these terms again.
 The company will post all updates to the website.
 For updates that contain substantial changes, the company agrees to e-mail you, if you've created an account and provided a valid e-mail address.
 The company may also announce updates with special messages or alerts on the website.

 - Once you get notice of an update to these terms, you must agree to the new terms in order to keep using the website.